-4. Make available at the school district office for review by the public, for a period of at least sixty days prior to the formal selection of the textbooks, a copy of each textbook that is being considered for selection.
+4. Make available at the school district office for review by the public, for a period of at least sixty days before approving the textbooks, a copy of each textbook that is being considered for approval.

-F. The governing board shall prescribe up to five textbooks for each course and the teacher, with the consent of the governing board, may use any one of the prescribed textbooks for the purposes of the teacher's course.
+G. The governing board shall prescribe up to five textbooks for each course, and the teacher, with the consent of the governing board, may use any one of the prescribed textbooks for the purposes of the teacher's course.

 H. For the purposes of this section, "textbook" means printed instructional materials or digital content, or both, and related printed or nonprinted instructional materials, that are written and published primarily for use in school instruction and that are required by a state educational agency or a local education agency for use by pupils in the classroom, including materials that require the availability of electronic equipment in order to be used as a learning resource.